Ashley Graham: What I tell myself in the mirror to feel confident

-Ashley Graham is a supermodel and body-positive activist who has been outspoken about redefining beauty standards in the fashion industry and sharing honest images on social media.
+Ashley Graham is a supermodel, author and body-positive activist who has been outspoken about redefining beauty standards in the fashion industry.
 She's appeared on the covers of Vogue, Sports Illustrated, Self and many more.
 She even has her own Barbie!

-What Ashley Graham tells herself when she looks in the mirrorPlay Video - 1:29

-What Ashley Graham tells herself when she looks in the mirrorPlay Video - 1:29

 I have had a love-hate relationship with my cellulite.
 But that's why I put it on Instagram.